The Haupt laboratory explores novel regulatory pathways governing tumour suppressors.

-- Can we therapeutically restore tumour suppression by targeting key oncogenic E3 ligases?
+- Can we therapeutically restore tumour suppression by targeting strategic oncogenic E3 ligases?

-- Which are the key regulatory pathways of oncogenic mutant p53 in cancer?
+- Which are the main regulatory pathways driving oncogenic mutant p53 in cancer?

 Can we therapeutically restore tumour suppression by targeting key oncogenic E3 ligases?

-A frequent event in cancer is the loss of function of tumour suppressor molecules due to their excessive degradation by E3 ubiquitin ligases.
-Our pioneering studies established this phenomenon for the p53 tumour suppressor and its E3 ligase complex Mdm2/MDM4, and with the tumour suppressors PML/p27 and their E3 ligase E6AP.
-To discover key tumour suppressive pathways in prostate cancer we adopted proteomic and genomic discovery approaches and have applied computational and bioinformatics analyses to identify vital tumour suppressor pathways.
-We combine thes approaches with a targeted approach directed to the p53 signalling pathway.
-We are currently exploring the role of key candidates using 2D and 3D cell based cultures, sophisticated pre-clinical mouse models, and human samples.
-In collaboration with our clinician collaborators, Profs.
-Scott Williams, Ben Solomon and Shahneen Sandhu, we have access to unique cancer samples, which we will use to test our hypothesis that tumour suppression can be restored by targeting key E3 ligases.
+A frequent event driving cancer is the loss of function of tumour suppressors due to their excessive degradation by E3 ubiquitin ligases.
+Our pioneering studies established this phenomenon for p53 and its E3 ligase complex Mdm2/MDM4, and with the tumour suppressors PML/p27 and their E3 ligase E6AP.
+To discover key tumour suppressive pathways in prostate and breast cancers we adopted proteomic and genomic discovery approaches and have applied computational and bioinformatics analyses.
+We identified novel vital tumour suppression pathways.
+We are currently exploring the role of key candidates using genetic approaches in culture, sophisticated pre-clinical mouse models, and human samples to test the efficacy of restoring tumour suppression by targeting key E3 ligases.

 Which are the key regulatory pathways of oncogenic mutant p53 in cancer?

 Mutations in p53 occur in half the cases of human cancer.
-Missense mutations in p53 lead not only to the loss of wt p53 function, but critically also to the acquisition of neomorphic, oncogenic gain of functions (GOFs), which drive cancer progression and metastasis.
+Missense mutations in p53 lead not only to the loss of wt p53 function, but critically also to the acquisition of new oncogenic gain of functions (GOFs), which drive cancer progression and metastasis.
 Detailed knowledge of mutant p53 regulation is essential for our understanding of cancer biology, and for the design of novel therapeutics.
-We have developed discovery approaches using functional genome-wide ‘loss of function’ screens (siRNA, miRNA, lncRNA), and combined these with bioinformatics analyses to identify novel regulators of mutant p53.
-We build on the output of these screens to define novel regulators of mutant p53, explore their mechanisms of action and develop novel approaches to target mutant p53 in cancer.
+We have carried genome-wide ‘loss of function’ screens (siRNA, miRNA, lncRNA), and combined these with bioinformatics analyses to identify novel regulators of mutant p53.
+We are currently characterizing novel regulators of mutant p53, exploring their mechanisms of action and develop novel approaches to target mutant p53 in cancer.